 Departments wishing to impose standards that are not a part of any course, but that are related to competence or skills needed in the program, may submit proposals for inclusion of these standards to the Curriculum Committee.

 Criteria for Completion of a Major

-Students must complete all required courses in the major field (major core) with a minimum major GPA of 2.0 (some majors require higher GPAs), one-half the major core must be completed with Oneonta course work, and the established maximum number of credits in the major may not be exceeded.
+Students must complete all required courses in the major with a minimum major GPA of 2.0 (some majors require higher GPAs).
+One half of the major must be completed with Oneonta coursework.
+The established maximum number of credits in the major may not be exceeded.
 For Adolescence Education majors, the major field is the subject area.
 Students must also complete all General Degree requirements to be awarded the major and a degree.
 All courses in the major field must be taken for a letter grade unless offered P/F only.
 Related Work is part of the major program, but is not calculated in the major GPA.

 A curriculum minor constitutes a program of study less extensive than that of a major.
 Although minors do not qualify as degree programs, approved minors are recorded on the transcript of a student who successfully completes the requirements.
 Minors are awarded only with the completion of a degree.
 Students may declare a maximum of two minors.